Stephen Williams (minister): The Breck affair

 Following the death of Reverend Daniel Brewer of Springfield in 1734, Stephen Williams often filled in for the vacant ministry.
-By August 1734, Robert Breck, a twenty-one year old from Marlborough, Massachusetts, had been accepted by the deacons to take over the church.
-Following his graduation from Harvard, he was reported by Reverend Thomas Clap of Windham, Ct. of having Arminian ideas—too radical for the established Congregational church.
-Stephen Williams’ brother, Eleazar, minister of Mansfield, Ct., in a letter to the Hampshire Association of Ministers, concurred with Clap’s opinion that Breck was not a suitable choice.
+By August 1734, Robert Breck, a 21-year-old from Marlborough, Massachusetts, had been accepted by the deacons to take over the church.
+Following his graduation from Harvard, he was reported by Reverend Thomas Clap of Windham, Connecticut, of having Arminian ideas—too radical for the established Congregational church.
+Stephen Williams’ brother, Eleazar, minister of Mansfield, Connecticut, in a letter to the Hampshire Association of Ministers, concurred with Clap’s opinion that Breck was not a suitable choice.
 Stephen Williams was a friend of Breck, and though disagreeing with his theology, had invited him to preach in Longmeadow only one year earlier.
 For over a year, the controversy continued with Williams attempting to “reconcile the Springfield church, Breck, and the Association.
 The battle came to a climax during a Hampshire Association meeting, where charges were leveled at Breck by Thomas Clap, who accused him of preaching heretical and subversive ideas.
 Breck was arrested by a town constable, but was released on bail.
 The heart of the matter was not over theology, but over a political issue of “the individual church against an association of ministers.
 Eventually the charges were dropped and Breck was ordained in January 1736.
 Although Stephen Williams was not directly harmed by defending Breck’s ordination, he cast his lot with the other ‘river gods’ along political lines.
 In a gesture of reconciliation, Breck called upon Williams to preside at his wedding, and toward the end of William’s life, Breck was summoned by Williams to preach his funeral sermon.

-The great awakening
+The Great Awakening

 The radical idea of justification by faith alone was beginning to spread throughout the Connecticut River Valley and challenged the orthodoxy of the “Old Light” ministers from Boston, who continued to believe in the Calvinist idea of salvation owing to absolute predestination.
 This opened the door to a spontaneous frontier revival movement, where the individual had an impact upon his/her own salvation.
 Perry Miller described it as a “Lockean psychology because word spread about how ordinary people could acquire conversion merely through an idea derived from experience.”
-Stephen Williams’ diaries are peppered with accounts of his cousin Jonathan Edwards, (who shared blood lines along their mother’s side), being invited to preach in Longmeadow, and Williams travelling to East Windsor, Ct. to do the same for Edwards’ father Timothy.
+Stephen Williams’ diaries are peppered with accounts of his cousin Jonathan Edwards, (who shared blood lines along their mother’s side), being invited to preach in Longmeadow, and Williams travelling to East Windsor, Connecticut, to do the same for Edwards’ father Timothy.
 In a glimpse of what was to become the First Great Awakening (1740–1743), twenty-four year old Stephen Williams witnessed the ‘harvest of souls’ after observing his grandfather, the Rev. Solomon Stoddard, preaching about "the Lord’s Great Goodness."